Illustrated Architecture Dictionary .......................

 "... baluster forms are familiar in the legs of chairs and tables represented in Roman bas-reliefs, where the original legs or the models for cast bronze ones were shaped on the lathe, or in Antique marble candelabra, formed as a series of stacked bulbous and disc-shaped elements, both kinds of sources familiar to Quattrocento designers." - Wikipedia: Baluster

-- Lowry House, Midway (Definition #1)
+- Lowry House, Midway (Definition #1 series of balusters)

-- Forest Lawn Triple-Arch Bridge (Definition #1)
+- Forest Lawn Triple-Arch Bridge (Definition #1 series of balusters)

-- 165 Chapin Pkwy (Definition #1)
+- 165 Chapin Pkwy (Definition #1 series of balusters)

-- Guaranty Building (Definition #1)
+- Guaranty Building (Definition #1 series of balusters)

-- 800 West Ferry (Definition #1)
+- 800 West Ferry (Definition #1 series of balusters)

 - Dr. Charles Cary House, 340 Delaware Ave.
-(Definition #1)
+(Definition #1 series of balusters)

-- Gothic City Architectural Antiques (Definition #1)
+- Gothic City Architectural Antiques (Definition #1 series of balusters)

-- Bemis House (Interior) (Definition #1)
+- Bemis House (Interior) (Definition #1 series of balusters)

-- Eberhardt House (Interior) (Definition #1)
+- Eberhardt House (Interior) (Definition #1 series of balusters)

 - Dr. Charles Cary House, 340 Delaware Ave.
-(Interior) (Definition #1)
+(Interior) (Definition #1 series of balusters)

-- Eastlake - 51 Symphony Circle (Definition #1)
+- Eastlake - 51 Symphony Circle (Definition #1 series of balusters)

-Examples from Buffalo:
+Definition #2 examples from Buffalo:

 - Right illustration above: Albright-Knox Art Gallery (Definition #2)